weidi0629/general_coding/lc/DP/readme.md

   - 3. Compute the value of an optimal solution, typically in a bottom-up fashion.
 -- optimal substructure:
   - optimal solutions to a problem incorporate optimal solutions to related subproblems, which we may solve independently.
--- time-memory trade-off
+-- time-memory trade-off: as long as distinct problem is in ploynomial size

-  - as long as distinct problem is in ploynomial size
+pending 367 subproblem graphs